• Skip to primary navigation

 The kissing statue is the most amazing work of art

-Up Close Photos of the Meeting Statue and its frieze.
+Up Close Photos of the Meeting Statue and its Frieze.

 The frieze at the base of the meeting place statue in Londons Kings cross